 Eggplant is first scored with a knife.
 This helps it cook more evenly and allows the sauce to penetrate.
 As the eggplant roasts in the oven, whisk the miso glaze together.
 Broil with the miso glaze for just a few minutes, transforming the eggplant into deep golden savory treasures.
+Serve it up with jasmine rice for a healthy dinner!

 Ingredients in Miso Eggplant

-- sesame oil– gives that deep toasty flavor that is hard to replace.
+- Sesame oil: Gives that deep toasty flavor that is hard to replace.

 See the recipe card below for a full list of ingredients and measurements.